Conditioning treatment prior to autologous stem cell transplant for patients with multiple myeloma

 Phase 2B (Pivotal Trial)

-Currently melphalan has fully enrolled in the trial for use as a conditioning treatment prior to autologous stem cell transplant for patients with multiple myeloma.
+Currently melphalan has met the endpoints in a trial for use as a conditioning treatment prior to autologous stem cell transplant for patients with multiple myeloma.
+The Company plans to file an NDA in 2014.

 Spectrum has assumed responsibility for this ongoing pivotal clinical trial and will be responsible for filing an NDA, which is anticipated in 2014.